 Deduct your adjusted tax liability from your original tax liability to see how much you will save by claiming the relief

-If your company is trading at a loss, you can ‘surrender’ your R&D loss in exchange for a tax credit of 14.5% of your surrenderable loss.
-This means that, instead of paying corporation tax on less of your profits, you receive 14.5% as a deduction on the amount of corporation tax you have to pay (ie you receive a credit).
+If your company is trading at a loss, you can ‘surrender’ your R&D loss in exchange for a tax credit of up to 10% of your surrenderable loss.
+This means that, instead of paying corporation tax on less of your profits, you receive up to 10% as a deduction on the amount of corporation tax you have to pay (ie you receive a credit).

 the total trading loss suffered by your company during the relevant period (this is calculated by adding your R&D expenditure to your trading losses and deducting any relief obtained), or